My Birthstone

-Diamond, the birthstone for April, is the most coveted and admired gemstone in the world.
+If you're wondering "what is April's birthstone," you're discovering one of nature's most extraordinary creations.
+Diamond, the April birth stone, is the most coveted and admired gemstone in the world.
 Formed deep within the Earth under extreme heat and pressure, diamonds are made of pure carbon and are the hardest naturally occurring substance known to mankind.

 The word "diamond" comes from the Greek word "adamas," meaning "invincible" or "unbreakable," which perfectly describes this extraordinary gemstone's durability.
 Diamonds have been treasured for thousands of years, not only for their incomparable beauty but also for their symbolic meaning of eternal love and commitment.